 t is a College requirement that you complete the online diary.
 If for some reason you are unable to do this, please contact the CPD Team and they will organise an alternative.

-The diary will be due by the end of January after the cycle concludes, for example; the current cycle’s diary will be due for completion by the end of January 2018.
+The diary will be due by the end of January after the cycle concludes,

 Once you have completed the minimum requirements for the current cycle, you can print your own certificate online.
 You will have access to print this certificate as many times as you need.
 If you have any problems and can’t print your certificate, please contact the CPD Team.